Businesses need reliable backup power to ensure they keep running in a power outage.

 In this case so nobody needs to go out to the generator and press the green button, as simple as that is, it just happens automatically.
 So when the transfer switch senses that the power has dropped out to the building, it sends a signal to the generator, the generator starts up and starts providing power to the building after 15 or 30 seconds.
 And when the power comes back on, it will send a signal to the generator to stop producing power and to cool the engine down, just to idle it and then it will switch off after a minute or two.

 The IT system to your business still needs a UPS.

 You will still need to have a UPS, an uninterrupted power supply for computers, because the power comes on in approximately 15 seconds, yet in that time computer data can be at risk.
 Check with your IT supplier that they have provided a UPS that will provide 1 or 2 minutes of back up power, as this is plenty to give the generator time to start up and produce power.
 The UPS is usually installed in the building server room to protect the servers when that happens.

-Twin Electrics and Plumbing will assess, install and protect your business from power outage-caused interruptions.
+Twin Electrics and Plumbing will assess, install and protect your business from power outage-caused interruptions and would provide a power outage report, as well as a detailed assessment of potential solutions.
 Providing around the clock 24/7 electrician assistance in Melbourne is just another value-added commercial electrician service that goes hand in hand with the professional offerings Twin Electrics and Plumbing provide.